agnivade/agnivade.github.io/_posts/2016-05-30-debian-packaging.md

 Keep in mind, this is the bare minimum you need to create a debian package.
 Ideally, you would also want to add a copyright file, a changelog and a man page.
 There is a tool called [lintian](https://lintian.debian.org/) that you can use to follow the best practices around creating debian packages.

+Hope this intro was helpful.
+As usual, comments and feedback are always appreciated !